 You are here

 NCSE is pleased to announce the next of a new series of on-line workshops aimed at broadening and deepening the networks that make our work possible.
-The next workshop focuses on involving students, who have a direct stake in the integrity of science education, in science education advocacy.
+The next workshop focuses on on-line petitions as a tool in science education advocacy, with advice about how to write, promote, and use such petitions.